 scared of people (and its own shadow!) and will probably end up snapping or biting out of

-If you’re inexperienced with dogs, I would recommend you choose a breeder who breeds their dogs to produce good temperaments as a priority.
+If you’re inexperienced with dogs, find a breeder who breeds their dogs to produce good temperaments.

 You'll find detailed explanations of what to look for when choosing a puppy and this article 'picking a puppy from the litter' outlines what 'tests' you can do to help you understand the pup's 'personality' to help you choose one with the right temperament for you and your family.